André Goodman: Detroit Lions

-Goodman was drafted by the Detroit Lions in the third round (68th overall) of the 2002 NFL Draft.
+Goodman was selected by the Detroit Lions in the third round (68th overall) of the 2002 NFL draft.

 As a rookie in 2002, Goodman appeared in 14 regular season games including six starts.
 He missed the team's first two games with an ankle injury.
 On the year, he had 48 tackles, an interception, 12 passes defensed, a fumble recovery and six special team tackles.
 He saw his first regular season against the Green Bay Packers on September 22, finishing with four tackles.
 He had a pass breakup in the end zone and five solo tackles, including one for a loss, in his first career start against the New Orleans Saints the following week.
 Against the Packers on November 10, Goodman registered two pass breakups and five tackles (four solo) before being forced out of the game with a thumb injury.
 The injury would force him to wear a cast on his right hand for the rest of the season.
 Nevertheless, during season finale against the Minnesota Vikings on December 29, Goodman had a career-high nine tackles and also recorded his first career interception on a pass from quarterback Daunte Culpepper.

 Goodman started all three games in which he played in 2003, recording 13 tackles and four passes defensed.
 He suffered a dislocated shoulder against the Minnesota Vikings on September 21, and was placed on season-ending Injured Reserve four days later.

 In 2004, Goodman started four of the 11 games in which he played.
 In the season, he had 23 tackles, an interception, three passes defensed and a forced fumble.
 He recorded his lone interception in the season opener against the Chicago Bears on September 12, picking off a Rex Grossman pass.
 However, he also suffered a thigh injury during the game and missed the following five contests.
 He started the final four games of the season filling in for injured cornerback Fernando Bryant, and recorded five tackles and a forced fumble against the Bears on December 26.

 Goodman played in 15 games with eight starts for the Lions in 2005.
 He had 47 tackles and a career-high three interceptions, a figure which ranked second on the club, and also came up with a fumble recovery, 12 passes defensed and a five special teams tackles.
 He had a season-high six tackles on four occasions, all within the first two months of the regular season.
-His first interception of the year came in a 13-10 win over the Cleveland Browns on October 23, when he picked off a Trent Dilfer pass in the fourth quarter to help preserve the victory.
+His first interception of the year came in a 13–10 win over the Cleveland Browns on October 23, when he picked off a Trent Dilfer pass in the fourth quarter to help preserve the victory.
 Against the Cincinnati Bengals on December 18, he intercepted a Carson Palmer pass and returned it a career-long 21 yards.
 He intercepted a Ben Roethlisberger throw in the season finale against the Pittsburgh Steelers on January 1, 2006.